Why do I want to learn this? What’s in it for me? What am I expected to do?

 These are the questions that learners want to know the answer to, before they’ll even consider beginning to engage with a course.
 If I don’t know what’s in it for me, I won’t be switched on.
 If I’m not switched on, I’m not going to be motivated to do.
 If I’m not motivated to do, then nothing will change.
 You can forget about delivering any kind of measurable success if learners aren’t engaged in the first place.

-We need to look to develop the “me” aspect of our learning in 2013.
+We need to look to develop the “me” aspect of our learning.
 Learners are more time-poor and easily disengaged than ever.
 They don’t just want learning to be a conversation that’s worth having – they need it to be.
 Self-actualisation – or “me-learning” – should be our new paradigm.
-Here’s three steps to making it happen.
+Here are three steps to making it happen.

 1. Discovering a better “me”